Media Monitoring: The Ultimate Guide

 1. Understanding your target audience

-This wealth of information will allow you to better relate and communicate with your audience… which is pretty much the whole point of this PR thing, right?
+And by understanding your target audience, you can better relate to them and better communicate with them…which is pretty much the whole point of this PR thing, right?

 Your reputation is what you trade on.
 And it’s only as strong as how your brand is perceived.

-No one likes to be blind-sided by a threat that could damage their brand’s reputation.
-Media monitoring can help you identify potential crises and mitigate damage through a quick and intelligent response.
-It is also essential in creating an effective reputation management plan, allowing you to be proactive rather than just reactive.
+While media monitoring can help identify potential crises and mitigate damage by allowing companies to respond quickly and intelligently, it is also essential in creating an effective reputation management plan, allowing you to be proactive rather than just reactive.

-When you know what people are saying about you, you can respond thoughtfully, thereby increasing your transparency, your authenticity, and your positive relationships.
-The result: A better reputation.
+When you know what people are saying about you, you can respond thoughtfully, thereby increasing your transparency, your authenticity, and your positive relationships, all of which in turn leads to – could this actually be true?! – a better reputation.

 3. Risk mitigation